ajmaradiaga/ajmaradiaga.github.io/_posts/2017-6-20-Cervantes-2.0.md

 ## Conclusion

+Based on the results, we can see that RNNs are very effective when understanding sequence of text and can be used to generate text.

+Our best performing RNN consists of 2 RNN layers of 256 in size.
+We added some dropout to prevent overfitting and used [Adam](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer) to optimise our model.

+Generating text is a hard problem to solve in Machine Learning.
+It takes  a long time to train a simple model and the larger the input the longer it will take to train the model properly.
+In our training, the models took close to an hour to train.

 Even though our train loss for the last run is less than 1, we can see in the samples below that the text generated by *run 0004* and *run 0007* models are similar is several ways:
 - They are both able to open and close quotations
 - The text makes more sense when compared with *run 0001*, which is expected as the sequence length (10) used to train both models is longer than *run 0001* (5)